zyez/JS-Unit-2-Project-Starter-Code/README.md

 ### Necessary Deliverables

-- A __working feedr, built by you__, that can be run locally
+* A __working Feedr, built by you__, that can be run locally
-- A __git repository hosted on Github__, with the code necessary to run your project
+* A __new git repository hosted on Github__, where your codebase is maintained.
-- Most of the students' work will be done on the __app.js__ file.
+  - Most of the your will be done on the __app.js__ file.
 You may update the index.html and style.css files if you would like to further customize your app.
+* A 5-10 minute **presentation** including 3 technical hurdles, 2 new things you learned, Q&A.

 ---

 ### Getting Started

-Begin by "fork"ing this repository.
-You can do so by clicking the "Fork" icon on the top right of [this](https://github.com/GA-JS-Pilot/feedr) page.
+Begin by "forking" the starter code repository.
+You can do so by clicking the "Fork" icon on the top right of [this](https://github.com/generalassembly-studio/JS-Unit-2-Project-Starter-Code) page.
 Once complete, clone the repository to your computer by running the following
 commands: